- Repondus: Instructor Quick Start Guide

 How the Integration Works

-The Respondus LockDown Browser integration relies on the “password” feature for Blackboard tests.
+The Respondus LockDown Browser integration relies on the “password” feature for Canvas tests.
 This feature is also what prevents a regular browser from accessing a test that has been set up for use with LockDown Browser.
 It’s not important to fully understand how this works, but the following details

 Respondus LockDown Browser must be installed to each computer being used to take a test.
 The installation file is available for both Windows or Macintosh.